azmisaud/MCALab3/README.md

 # MCALab3

-Welcome to the MCA 3rd Semester Lab repository!
+Welcome to the MCALab3 repository!
 This repository contains solutions to various programming problems organized by week.
 Each week focuses on different concepts and challenges to enhance your programming skills.

 ## Folder Structure